 Heisenberg was the first one to think or develop this idea.

-Is it possible to determine that electron is located at a certain exact location with 100% accuracy at an fixed time through measurement?
+Is it possible to determine that the electron is located at a certain exact location with 100% accuracy at a fixed time through measurement?

-Which cientists conceived the idea of the uncertainty principle and the concept of wave nature of matter?
+Which scientists conceived the idea of the uncertainty principle and the concept of wave nature of matter?